Dhanya-111/todo-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, inside /frontend folder, you can run:

 ### `npm start`